MauFournier/memberful-oauth-pkce-example_nodejs-express/README.md

 Go to Settings → Custom applications and create a new application.
 Check the "include OAuth tokens with this application" checkbox.

-This example is showing the PKCE flow, so pick "Mobile Application" as the application type.
+This example is showing the PKCE flow, so pick "Mobile Application" as the application type if you're building a mobile app, or "Single Page Application" if it's a client-side app on some other environment.

 For your OAuth Redirect URL, enter the following: